 IRA Tax Deduction Rules

-Broadly speaking, qualified retirement accounts offer some sort of tax benefit — either during the year that contributions are made or when distributions take place after retiring.
-But, not all retirement accounts are taxed the same.
+Broadly speaking, individual retirement accounts, or IRAs, offer some sort of tax benefit — either during the year that contributions are made or when distributions take place after retiring.
+But not all retirement accounts are taxed the same.

 With a traditional IRA, it’s possible for certain individuals to both invest for their future and reduce their present tax liability.
-For tax year 2022, the maximum IRA deduction is $6,000 for individuals younger than 50, and $7,000 for those 50 and older.
-For tax year 2023, the maximum IRA deduction is $6,500 for people younger than 50, and $7,500 for those 50 and older.
+For tax year 2023, the maximum IRA deduction is $6,500 for individuals younger than 50, and $7,500 for those 50 and older.
+For tax year 2024, the maximum IRA deduction is $7,000 for people younger than 50, and $8,000 for those 50 and older.

 To maximize deductions in a given year, the first step is understanding how IRA tax deductions work.
-Practically speaking, a good place to start is the differences between common retirement accounts — and their taxation.
-Since each individual financial situation is different, speaking with a tax professional to share specific tax questions is a good idea.
+A good place to start is learning the differences between common retirement accounts — and their taxation.
+And since each financial situation is different, an individual may also want to speak with a tax professional about their specific situation.

-Here’s a look at IRA tax deductions, including a deep dive into how both traditional and Roth IRA accounts are taxed in the U.S.
+Read on to learn more about IRA tax deductions, including how both traditional and Roth IRA accounts are taxed in the U.S.

 What Is a Tax Deduction?

-First, here’s a quick refresher on tax deductions for income taxes — or, the tax owed/paid on a person’s paycheck, bonuses, tips, and any other wages made through work.
+First, here’s a quick refresher on tax deductions for income taxes — the tax owed/paid on a person’s paycheck, bonuses, tips, and any other wages earned through work.
 “Taxable income” also includes interest earned on bank accounts and some types of investments.

 Tax deductions are subtracted from a person’s total taxable income.
 After deductions, taxes are paid on the amount of taxable income that remains.
-Eligible deductions can allow qualifying individuals to reduce their overall tax liability to the Internal Revenue Service.
+Eligible deductions can allow qualifying individuals to reduce their overall tax liability to the Internal Revenue Service (IRS).

-A tax deduction is not to be confused with a tax credit.
+A tax deduction is not the same as a tax credit.
 Tax credits provide a dollar-for-dollar reduction on a person’s actual tax bill — not their taxable income.
 For example, a $3,000 tax credit would eliminate $3,000 in taxes owed.

 Putting the IRA Tax Deduction to Use

 Traditional IRA tax deductions are quite simple.
-If a qualifying individual contributes the maximum allowed to a traditional IRA in a year — $6,000 for the 2022 tax year and $6,500 for the 2023 tax year — they can deduct the full amount of their contribution from their taxable income.
+If a qualifying individual under age 50 contributes the maximum allowed to a traditional IRA in a year — $6,500 for the 2023 tax year and $7,000 for the 2023 tax year — they can deduct the full amount of their contribution from their taxable income.

 That said, you are not eligible to claim your IRA deduction if you are: